oconnor663/blake3-py/c_impl/README.md

 pip install .
 ```

-Python 3.10 (or greater, hopefully) is required.
+Python 3.8 or later is required.

 The build implements the following decision tree, which is [documented in
 greater detail